· July 6, 2026

 The Terrain Roots of Mental Fog

-- Inflammation & cytokine noise (IL-6, TNF) muffle synaptic clarity.
+- Inflammation and cytokine noise (IL-6, TNF) muffle synaptic clarity.
 The brain’s gossip channels get noisy.

-- Blood sugar volatility + cortisol hits steal focus.
-Every crash steals PFC bandwidth.
+- Blood sugar volatility and cortisol hits steal focus.
+Every crash steals prefrontal-cortex bandwidth.

 - Hormonal distortion: estrogen doesn’t vanish — it distorts.
 Every cycle, aromatization, liver handling, and receptor signaling add interference.

-- Vagal tone + gut–brain coherence erode.
+- Vagal tone and gut-brain coherence erode.
 Signals travel slower.
 Gut dysbiosis fans neuroinflammation.

-- Mitochondrial fatigue + oxidative stress reduce energy for cognition.
+- Mitochondrial fatigue and oxidative stress reduce energy for cognition.
 Your brain gets supply-limited.

 None of these are random.
 Fog lands in patterns, in cascades, in places where terrain is weakest.